IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-introduction-to-the-eukaryotic-cell/index.md

 ---
 weight: 2
-title: Introduction to the Eukaryotic Cell
+title: Introduction to some of the components of the Eurkaryotic cell
 author: 'Isobel Beasley'
 date: '2021-01-26'
 slug: introduction-to-the-eukaryotic-cell
-categories: ['VCE', 'Biology', 'Unit 3', 'Outcome 1', 'The relationship between nucleic acids and proteins']
+categories: ['High school', 'VCE', 'Biology', 'Unit 3', 'Area of Study 1']
-tags: ['VCE', 'Biology', 'Unit 3', 'Organelles', 'Cells', 'Membranes', 'Organelles', 'Cells', 'Eurkaryotic', 'Endoplasmic Reticulum', 'Golgi Apparatus', 'Vesicles', 'Plasma Membranes']
+tags: ['VCE', 'Biology', 'Unit 3', 'Organelles', 'Cells', 'Eurkaryotic', 'Endoplasmic Reticulum', 'Golgi Apparatus', 'Vesicles']
-subtitle: 'Membranes and Organelles'
+subtitle: 'The Important Organelles to Know for the Exam'
 summary: 'How is it that such a small unit is able to build, organise and export such complex proteins?'
 authors: ['Isobel Beasley']
-lastmod: '2023-12-31T02:41:23+11:00'
+lastmod: '2024-06-26T02:41:23+11:00'
 featured: no
 image:
   caption: ''